Careers360 Logo

 Answer:

-The answer is option (d) Atherosclerosis which is in fact a disorder affecting the circulatory system.
+The answer is option (d) Atherosclerosis, which is a disorder affecting the circulatory system.

 Question:11